 Table 1.
-Body weight (BW), water intake (I {water}), soil intake (I {soil}), and wet and dry (I {food} ; FI) food intake for the identified ROCs. .
-11 Table 2.
-Bioaccumulation factors (BAFs) from USEPA (1999) used for estimating whole-body concentrations of COPCs in benthic invertebrates.
-Table 3.
+Body weight (BW), water intake (I water ), soil intake (I soil ), and wet and dry (I food ; FI) food intake for the identified ROCs. .
+12 Table 2.
+Biota-sediment accumulation factors (BSAFs) used for estimating whole-body concentrations of COPCs in benthic invertebrates (mg/kg wet tissue per mg/kg dry sediment).
+Note: a moisture content of 80% was assumed in dry to wet weight conversions from literature values, where needed (Senes, 2008). .
+16 Table 3.
 Proportion of dietary items obtained from the WSLRA assessment locations for the receptors of concern. .
-15 Table 4.
-Time-in-area assumption for each study area and ROC. .
-16 Table 5.
+17 Table 4.
+Time-in-area assumption for each study area and ROC .
+18 Table 5.
 Food items, consumption scenarios, and estimated consumption rates.
-Toddler values are43% of adult values (Richardson, 1997) unless otherwise indicated. .
-26
+Toddler values are43% of adult values (Richardson, 1997) unless otherwise indicated.
+Values will be updatedwith appropriate references as available at the time of reporting .
+27